AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - DNA

 ### IDR vs. CRDT
-please refer to [this file](ird-formalization/crdt.md) for the full comparison.
+IDR is a broader concept: all CRDTs are IDRs, but not all IDRs are CRDTs.
+Please refer to [this file](ird-formalization/crdt.md) for the full comparison.
 ### Logical clocks view of IDR
 please refer to [this file](ird-formalization/logical-clocks.md) for the full formalization.
 ### IDR as WAL and its implications